Stan-Gobien/PVdiary2-Docker/README.md

 ## Setup
-The Dockerfile in the build/7-bullseye folder is used the create the image.
+The Dockerfile in the build/7-bullseye folder is used to create the image.

 The docker-compose file is used to create the stack with the image.